ndg63276/alexa-google-music/README.md

 * **Will it cost me anything?** No, it is entirely free.
 You have to set up an Amazon AWS account, but you should be entirely covered by the free tier.
 * **What do I say to Alexa?** When you have set it up, just say "Alexa, ask Google Music to play Disco Music", or whatever your favourite playlist is called in Google Music.
 * **Can it shuffle?** Yes, just say 'shuffle' instead of 'play'.
 * **What other commands work?** "Alexa, pause/resume/next/previous" should all work.
 If you say "Alexa, can you say that again", she should tell you the name of the song.
 Also, you can say shuffle on/off or loop on/off.
+* **It tells me the device ID is invalid?** If you open the Alexa app on your phone, go to the menu, and select Activity, it should show you some possible values for the device ID.
+Put one of those in as your DEVICE_ID in the environment variables as described below.

 ### Stage 1: Get a Google App Password